 It costs just under $600 to get your Virginia real estate license.
 Some of these costs are fixed, such as the application, exam, and fingerprinting fees.
 The cost of your prelicensing course, on the other hand, can vary depending on the package you choose.

-Most schools offer several tiers of packages to suit your needs, and you can typically choose from live, in-person classes, self-paced online classes, or Livestream classes.
-We recommend The CE Shop’s Standard Package, which included Exam Prep and is currently offered for $289.
-Readers of The Close can save 30% by using the code TheClose30 at checkout.
+Most schools offer several tiers of packages to suit your needs, and you can typically choose from live, in-person, self-paced, or livestream classes.

 Related Article